-- the relationship of the TIP and project selection to Metro Vision.
-Because the TIP is the mechanism to identify the projects and strategies from the fiscally constrained RTP that are the highest priority to implement in the immediate future, the outcomes and objectives from Metro Vision and the Metro Vision RTP are reviewed to provide a TIP project selection basis - identifying eligible applicants and deciding the maximum number of applications each may submit - establishing project eligibility (including, and perhaps beyond, federal criteria) for DRCOG selected categories - Identifying set-aside pools or off-the-top funding allocations not subject to the TIP call for projects - specifying other application requirements, such as responsibility for providing local matching funds and funding possible project cost increases, recipient responsibility for timely implementation, and who (from the

-- applicant's organization) is allowed to submit the applications - defining the evaluation criteria by project type to rank/rate applications for DRCOG-selected categories; and - defining the subsequent methods or procedural steps that result in project selection for the draft TIP.
+- relationship of the TIP and project selection to the Metro Vision Plan - identifying eligible applicants and deciding maximum number of applications each may submit - establishing project eligibility (including and perhaps beyond federal criteria) for DRCOG-selected categories. - Identifying set-aside pools or off-the-top funding allocations not subject to the TIP call for projects. - specifying other application requirements, such as responsibility for providing local match and funding possible project cost increases, recipient responsibility for timely implementation, and who (from the applicant's organization) is allowed to submit the applications - defining the evaluation criteria by project type to rank/rate applications for DRCOG-selected categories; and - defining the subsequent methods or procedural steps that result in project selection for the draft TIP.

-Federal surface transportation funds are provided to states and regions through numerous federal funding programs or categories.
+Federal surface transportation funds are provided to states and regions in numerous different federal funding programs or "categories."
 DRCOG directly selects projects for funding in three federal programs titled:

 - Surface Transportation Program-Metro

-- Transportation Alternatives
+- Transportation Alternatives (TA)

-- Congestion Mitigation/Air Quality
+- Congestion Mitigation/Air Quality (CMAQ)

-Exhibit 10: Partner Responsibilities in Developing the Transportation Improvement Program
+Exhibit 10 Partner Responsibilities in Developing the Transportation Improvement Program